-- If your source is outdated, invest in updating your data through data append services, third-party data sources and/or contact discovery services
+- If your source is significantly outdated, invest in updating your data through data append services, third-party data sources and/or contact discovery services

-- Apply all appropriate suppression to avoid targeting accounts that won’t yield your desired results – for instance, you may want to suppress accounts already in pipeline and/or customer accounts.
+- Apply all appropriate suppression to avoid targeting accounts that won’t yield your desired results – for instance, you may want to suppress accounts already in pipeline.

 Campaign Management – Monitor and Adjust! – Once launched, it’s critical to carefully monitor the campaign results, making adjustments along the way.
 We frequently analyze which markets, accounts, titles, etc. are generating the best leads and which sources are producing the highest lead conversion rates.
 Additionally, we look at which qualified leads are most quickly converting to pipeline opportunities once handed over to the sales team.
 Based on results of ongoing analysis, teleprospecting is adjusted accordingly.
 This hands-on management helps to ensure there are no disappointments.
 Read more about our management team here.

 These are just a handful of the key steps that TeleNet uses to guide our clients through.
 If you’ve had even one disappointing B2B tele campaign, let’s talk about how TeleNet can help guide you to success.
 Contact us today.

 Interested in learning more about how to achieve teleprospecting success?
 Review the blogs below: